Cujion/random-pasword-generator/README.md

 ## Installation
 * Open the index.html file in a web browser to display the website.
-To access the code while in the web browser of google chrome right on the page and click inspect and it will open up the chrome dev tools which will allow you to see the javascript along with the console.log of what and how the script is doing to generate a random password for this webpage.
+To access the code while in the web browser of google chrome right click on the page and click inspect and it will open up the chrome dev tools which will allow you to see the javascript along with the console.log of what and how the script is running in order to generate a random password for this webpage.

 ## License
 * MIT License